awto/effectfuljs/README.md

 language with various effects by means of runtime libraries, without even using compiler plugins.

-There are such libraries for:
+There are such libraries for (not yet supporting the new interface):

  * [Asynchronous programming](https://github.com/awto/mfjs-promise)
  * [Reactive programming (with RxJS)](https://github.com/awto/mfjs-rx)